-For example, besides all the crap Mom and Pop had instilled in me* about “how wonderful” polygamy is, I still believed what I’d learned in fairytales: That sex and everything else ended once you were married.
-Because, once you were married, you simply sailed off into the beautiful sunset and “lived happily ever after!”
+For example, besides all the crap Mom and Pop instilled in me* about “how wonderful” polygamy is, I still believed what I’d learned in fairytales: That sex and everything else ended once you were married.
+Because, once you were married, you simply sailed off into the beautiful blue yonder and “lived happily ever after!”
 Well, isn’t that how every fairytale ends: Boy-gets-girl, “Then they live happily ever after”?

 *The following interview features my Aunt-in-law Rebecca Kimbel and my bright cyberspace friend Kathleen Covington.
 I’ve posted it as it gives great insight into the Mormon fundamentalist cult and the propaganda I was raised on.

 My Memoir, Part 19-H: Esther LeBaron McDonald de Spencer —